 What Are the Main Parts of Your Heating Air Conditioning Unit?

-The majority of cooling systems rely on electricity to cool and heat homes, but some, such as gas-powered or propane air conditioners, use natural gas to fuel furnaces and run condensers within a split system.
+The majority of cooling systems rely on electricity to cool and heat homes, but certain propane or gas-powered air conditioners, utilize natural gas to fuel furnaces and run condensers in a split system.

 Evaporator

-The evaporator coil of your air conditioner is the one that cools your home.
-The evaporator is in a box attached to your gas furnace or inside it (if you own one).
-If you don’t have one, the coil can be found in an air handler.
-The evaporator is where the refrigerant liquid is transformed into gas and absorbs heat from your home’s indoor air.
+The evaporator coil in your air conditioner is the one that cools your home.
+The evaporator can be found inside a box that is connected to your gas furnace, or inside it (if you have one).
+If you don’t, the evaporator can be found in an air handler.
+The evaporator is where the refrigerant liquid transforms into a gas and absorbs heat from your home’s indoor air.

-A fan blows the warm air from your home to the coil that is used to evaporate.
-This air is cooled by the removal of heat from the evaporator which changes the refrigerant’s temperature and reduces the temperature of your home’s air.
-The cool air then flows through your home’s ductwork to every room, where it circulates until it is returned to the air conditioning system via return ducts.
+A fan blows your home’s warm air through the coil that is used to evaporate the air.
+The air is then cooled as heat is removed from the evaporator.
+This lowers the temperature of your indoor air.
+The cooled air is then moved through the ductwork of your home to every room and circulates until it returns to the air conditioning system through return ducts.

-The evaporator, unlike the compressor, requires to raise the boiling point of the refrigerant down to a low temperature to achieve effective air cooling.
-The evaporator has its own fans in order to achieve this objective.
+The evaporator, unlike the compressor, needs to raise the boiling point of the refrigerant down to a low temperature to ensure efficient air cooling.
+The evaporator also has its own fans to help it achieve this objective.

-The evaporator metering system ensures that the liquid refrigerant remains at a constant level.
-The float on the low-side is designed to open when there’s no liquid in the evaporator and it closes when sees liquid enter the coils.
+The evaporator metering system ensures that the refrigerant in the liquid is always at a constant level.
+The low-side float is designed to open when there is no liquid in the evaporator, and closes when it detects liquid entering the coils.

-There are two types of evaporators: cased and noncased.
-The most commonly used type of evaporator in your home is a cased model.
-It is enclosed within the casing made of metal that covers the air conditioning unit.
-A non-cased evaporator is the same, except it doesn’t have the outer shell that protects it.
+There are two primary types of evaporators: cased and uncased.
+The most common type of evaporator that you will find in your home is the one that is cased.
+It’s enclosed inside the metal casing that protects the air conditioning unit.
+Uncased evaporators are like the cased evaporators, however they do not have an outer shell that is protected.

 Condenser

-Condensers are one of the three primary components of the cooling system in your home.
-They help it work efficiently.
-The condenser is outside the home and is connected to the evaporator via refrigerant pipes.
-It has metal fins and fans which help to remove heat from the refrigerant which was transported from the evaporator.
-The heat that is removed allows the refrigerant to reduce in temperature and then transform to liquid form.
+Condensers are one of the three major components of your home’s cooling system.
+They assist in making it operate efficiently.
+It is located outside of the house, connected to the evaporator coil via refrigerant lines.
+It is also home to a series of fans and metal fins that remove heat from the refrigerant gas that was transported from the evaporator.
+The heat that is removed allows the refrigerant to be cooled and transform to a liquid state.

-A compressor is connected to the condenser unit.
-It works to pressurize low-pressure liquid refrigeration that is pumped out of the evaporator coil.
-The squeeze action of the compressor increases the temperature of the coolant, which then passes into the condenser coils to absorb heat that is not being absorbed by the air surrounding it.
-After the cooling cycle is complete the refrigerant is moved into the compressor, where it will be pressurized before being pumped back to the evaporator coil.
+A compressor is attached to the condenser unit.
+It operates to pressurize low-pressure liquid refrigeration that has been pumped from the evaporator coil.
+The compressor’s squeezing action raises the temperature, which is then carried into the condenser to absorb heat trapped in the air.
+Once the cooling cycle is complete the refrigerant will be pushed into the compressor, where it will be pressurized before being pumped back to the evaporator coil.

-Beware of shading the condenser.
+Avoid shading the condenser.
 This can reduce air flow, forcing the compressor to work harder in order to cool your home.
-This could result in more expensive energy bills as well as a loss of refrigerant.
+This could result in more energy costs and a possibility of losing refrigerant.

-Regular maintenance will ensure that your HVAC system is running correctly.
-Regularly having a professional technician inspect the major components of your HVAC system can aid in preventing major issues.
-In addition, having an expert service team examine your refrigerant levels regularly can also help to keep any problems from developing.
-Follow these simple steps to extend the life of your cooling and heating system and reduce energy bills.
+Regular maintenance will ensure that your HVAC system is running efficiently.
+Regularly having a professional technician inspect every major component of your HVAC system can aid in preventing major issues.
+In addition having a professional service team check your refrigerant levels frequently can help prevent any problems from developing.
+Follow these simple steps to help extend the life of your heating/cooling system and reduce energy bills.

 Compressor

-A compressor is the center of your air conditioning unit and it circulates refrigerant through the system to keep everything cool.
-It’s similar to the blood in your body, pumping the coolant between the evaporator coils and condenser.
-If the compressor fails, the evaporator will not be able perform its job and your home will be extremely hot.
+The compressor is the core of your air conditioner.
+It circulates refrigerant throughout the system, ensuring that everything stays cool.
+It’s similar to the blood that flows through your body, pumping the coolant between the evaporator coils and condenser.
+If the compressor fails and the evaporator fails, it will not be able to do its job and your home will be extremely hot.

-There are a myriad of different kinds of HVAC compressors.
-Each one has its own advantages and drawbacks.
-For example the reciprocating compressor is comprised of a piston that moves upwards and downwards within the cylinder.
-This action creates suction which draws in refrigerant.
-When the piston moves downwards it decreases the volume of gas, then a discharge valve is opened to release the refrigerant pressurized into the condenser coil.
+There are a variety of types of HVAC compressors.
+Each one has its own benefits and drawbacks.
+A reciprocating compressor, as an example is one that has a piston moving upwards and downwards in the piston.
+This creates a suction which draws in refrigerant.
+As the piston moves down it decreases the volume of gas, the discharge valve opens to let the refrigerant that is pressurized out into the condenser coil.

-This type of compressor comes with a clutch and a crankshaft, which helps the piston to compress air.
-A Rotary compressor, on other side, has blades within the cylinder which help compress the air.
-This type of compressor is extremely quiet, making it a popular choice for homes.
+This type of compressor is also equipped with a clutch, and a crankshaft that helps the piston to compress air.
+A rotary compressor, on the other hand, has blades inside the cylinder which help compress the air.
+This kind of compressor is quiet, which makes it an ideal choice for residential applications.

-The HVAC compressors of both kinds are designed to increase the temperature of the liquid as it is compressed.
-This results in an extremely high-temperature, high-pressure vapor.
-Heat naturally flows from high-temperature materials down to lower temperature substances which is why the hot vapor moves to the evaporator and return to its liquid state.
+The HVAC compressors of both kinds are designed to increase the temperatures of the liquid when it is compressed.
+This results in a high-pressure, high-temperature vapor.
+Since heat naturally flows from higher temperature substances to lower temperature ones, the hot vapor will flow into the evaporator coils before it can return to its liquid state.

-While you can’t avoid the chance of having problems with the compressor, you can stop the majority of AC issues by being on top of your maintenance schedule.
-This will ensure that your equipment will last for many years, and it will provide you with peace of mind knowing that your home is always in good condition.
-Griffith Energy Services can help you choose the best repair options should you are experiencing a problem with your compressor.
+While you can’t prevent the occasional problem with the compressor, you can prevent the majority of AC issues by staying on top of your maintenance schedule.
+This will allow your equipment to last for many years, and it will provide you with peace of mind knowing that your home is always at ease.
+Griffith Energy Services can help you determine the best repair options if you experience a compressor problem.

 Thermostat

-The thermostat is your heating and cooling system’s brain and it controls the time and frequency at which the system turns on and off.
-It compares the air temperature to a pre-set desired level.
-If it is off by a few degrees, the thermostat will send an electronic signal that changes it to bring it closer to the desired temperature.
-The majority of modern thermostats utilize an electronic sensor known as the thermistor, which measures the temperature.
-The thermistor is made up of two different metals that expand at different rates when they heat up, causing them to bend in opposite directions.
-When the thermistor is at its temperature it sends a signal to the circuit board to start your heating or AC system.
+The thermostat is your heating and cooling system’s brain and it controls when and how the system turns on and off.
+It reads the air temperature and compares it to a preset desired level.
+The thermostat will send a signal to adjust the temperature if it is off a few degrees.
+The majority of modern thermostats gauge temperature by using an electronic sensor referred to as the thermosistor.
+The thermistor is comprised of two metals that expand differently when heated up, causing the metals to bend in opposite directions.
+When the thermistor reaches the temperature set it sends a signal to the circuit board that your heating or AC should be turned on.

-If you have an older electromechanical model, it’s a little more complicated.
-It is composed of a bimetallic ring that is bonded with mercury to a vial.
-If the temperature changes and the mercury inside a vial tilts, completing or breaking a circuit.
-When the vial tilts, the thermostat turns on the cooling and heating system.
+If you have an older electromechanical model the way it operates is a little more complex.
+It is made up of a bimetallic band which is bonded with mercury to the vial.
+When the temperature changes the mercury in the vial tilts, completing or breaking a circuit.
+When the vial tipping the thermostat, it activates the cooling and heating system.

-You must regularly clean your thermostat to get rid of dust.
-Also, make sure that it is not crooked or loose.
-In some instances the thermostat may be having trouble in its readings due to a dirty evaporator coil or the thermistor being damaged.
+To ensure that your thermostat is in good working order, you must clean it frequently to get rid of any dust that has accumulated.
+Also, make sure it isn’t crooked or loose.
+In some instances, the thermostat’s readings might be inaccurate due to a dirty or damaged evaporator coil.
 If that is the case, you will have to contact an expert to fix it.
-If the problem is something else, like blank screens or a blank screen, you can try replacing the batteries or checking that the breaker hasn’t been activated.
-This is a great example of how you can improve the efficiency of your HVAC system more efficient by learning about it and maximizing its use.
+If you’re experiencing different issue, for instance a blank display try replacing your batteries or making sure whether your breaker has not in a state of being tripped.
+This is a good illustration of how you can improve the efficiency of your HVAC system more efficient by gaining knowledge about it and optimizing its use.

 Explore More